Are you struggling to eat all the food that you have on your macros?

 But it’s so much!
 I can’t eat it.

-If you are on IIFYM/Flex and feel you have lots and lots of food to eat, you can eat more Nutrient Dense foods.
+If you are on IIFYM/Flex and feel you have lots and lots of food to eat, you can eat more Caloric Dense foods.

-Let’s begin with the difference between Nutrient Dense foods and
+Let’s begin with the difference between Caloric Dense foods and

-Nutrient Dense foods are food that provide lots of macros for a little bit of food.
-Girls who need to eat more macros for can use these.
+Caloric Dense foods are food that provide lots of macros for a little bit of food.
+Girls who need to eat more macros for can use these. (formally known as Nutrient Dense)

 Volume foods are foods that offer a lot of food but take very little of your macros.
 Girls who are ‘cutting’ and have poverty (very little) macros to work with love volume foods.